zikrikn/fullstack-track-final-project/back-end/readme.md

 8. Access your application: Once the server is running, you can access your application in your web browser by navigating to `http://localhost:port`, where `port` is the port number specified in your Express.js configuration (e.g., 3000, 8080, etc.).
 The default to port for this project is 3000.

-9. Test the APIs: Use tools like cURL, Postman, or your favorite web browser to test the different endpoints and functionalities of your REST API.
+9. Test the APIs: Use tools like cURL, Postman, or your favorite web browser to test the different endpoints and functionalities of the REST API.